 Personally, I love a smart, juicy debate.
-But I’ve grown weary and frustrated listening to our political leaders argue about the escalating cost of health care in this country.
+But over the last few weeks, I’ve grown weary and frustrated listening to our political leaders argue about the escalating cost of health care in this country.
 Runaway health care costs are crippling the economy and Medicare as we know it must end, say the Republicans.
 Escalating health care costs must be controlled and Medicare fine-tuned for greater efficiency, say the Democrats.
 Both major parties and the Tempest-in-the-Teapot party, as well, focus all their energy and verbiage on costs, costs, costs.

 What we DON’T hear about is demand, and that, dear readers of this healthy lifestyle column, is what is really sinking America.
 Yes, the cost of medical care is a problem to be solved, but it’s only a part of the picture.
 Just as troubling, the hot button that no politician is willing to press is our skyrocketing demand for health care.
 (And that’s without talking about the coming impact of millions of retiring baby boomers!
 See The Coming Demographic Revolution).

 Too many American’s are not well.
 Two-thirds of U.S. adults are obese.
 Only 20 percent of us exercise three or more times a week.
 Toxic chemicals – in our food, our water supply, our dry cleaning – compromise our immune systems.
 Our kids are overweight, diabetic and showing early signs of heart disease.
 We’re No. 7 in the world for cancers.
 Unrelieved stress is crushing our spirits, not to mention our lungs, bladders and prostates.